S 10 (Abydos): Description

 The tomb structure is part of a royal necropolis dating back to the late Middle Kingdom – Second Intermediate Period, which is located close to the ancient town of Wah-Sut, next to the much bigger funerary complex of Senusret III of the 12th Dynasty, at the foot of the so-called Mountain of Anubis, a natural hill in the form of a pyramid.

-It was first excavated in 1901–02 by Ayrton, Weigall and Petrie, who found it heavily looted and disturbed.
+It was first excavated from 1901-1902 by Edward Ayrton, Arthur Weigall, and William Petrie, who found it heavily looted and disturbed.

 The complex consists of a rectangular brick walled structure, some 40 × 30 m in size, described by the first excavators as a mastaba, who however gave no evidence supporting this classification.
 At the north side there is an entrance to a system of underground and limestone paved corridors leading to the burial chamber that was found heavily destroyed.
 More recent excavations discovered fragments of a canopic jar, demonstrating that the tomb was once used.
 There is evidence that the tomb was already heavily looted in the Second Intermediate Period.
-A massive (60-ton) red quartzite sarcophagus quarried at El-Gabal el-Ahmar near the modern Cairo, most likely originally located in this tomb, was found in a later royal tomb in the same necropolis (tomb CS6).
+A massive (60-ton) red quartzite sarcophagus quarried at El-Gabal el-Ahmar near modern Cairo, most likely originally located in this tomb, was found in a later royal tomb in the same necropolis (tomb CS6).
 Planks from the cedar coffin from tomb S10 were reused by king Senebkay into a canopic box for his own neighboring burial (tomb CS9).
 The coffin was inscribed on the outside with Coffin Texts spells 777-785.
 Only few parts of the texts survived, but coffins with these spells are typical for the late Middle Kingdom at Abydos.
 On the fragments there appears the name of the king Sobekhotep.

 Nothing was found of the superstructure, but it is possible that there was a pyramid on top.
 Several fragments of a funerary stele were also found on site, however much of the stele was most likely reused in the adjacent intrusive tomb of king Senebkay, and none of the fragments were found in context.
 On the fragments of the stela appears again the name Sobekhotep.